kevoree/kevoree-scalability/README.md

 	        // Create the model according to the kevscript in param KevoreeHelper.createModelFromKevScript(kevscript);

-		// get the name of the master node
+		// Get the name of the master node
 		String masterNodeName = KevoreeHelper.getMasterNodeName();

 		// Get a Map with nodes name as keys and type definition as value